SkylineCommunications/dataminer-docs/connector-help/connector_help/Belgacom_CPE_Manager.md

 # Belgacom CPE Manager

-The **Belgacom CPE Manager** is part of a CPE setup, where it works together with the **Belgacom RTCP Collector**, **Belgacom Modem Collector** and **Belgacom DB Push Topology** drivers.
-This particular driver is responsible for aggregating the data and providing the user interface.
+The **Belgacom CPE Manager** is part of a CPE setup, where it works together with the **Belgacom RTCP Collector**, **Belgacom Modem Collector** and **Belgacom DB Push Topology** connectors.
+This particular connector is responsible for aggregating the data and providing the user interface.

 ## About